San'ya: History

-In the year 1984 and 1988, the successive assassinations occurred of two people producing the documentary Sanya – Attack to Attack, a film which paints the conflicts of the day laborers with the secret maneuvering of the Yakuza.
+In the year 1984 and 1988, two people producing the documentary Yama – Attack to Attack were successively assassinated.
+The film depicts the conflicts between day laborers and the secret maneuvering of the Yakuza.
 The murder suspects are members of the "Kokusuikai" yakuza group.

 In 1996, Tokyo and the 23 Wards of Tokyo mutually agreed to carry out a deed that gave protection to homeless people.
 Until each ward decided on a residence for their homeless population, they entrusted their homeless residents to Sanya.
 The measure was to temporarily give custody, but problems such as who was the guarantor of the homeless existed.
 After that once more the wards could not find that many apartments to take over for their homeless, so more homeless were taken to Sanya, and just like that, left alone.
 Over a long period of time, many people became left with an uncertain address.
 From this sort of action, Sanya is ridiculed as the "district of abandoned people".
 In recent years, the aging of Sanya's principal residents, the day laborers, and the decreasing population have become problems.
 From this fact, it is said that "the town of day laborers" is in the process of becoming "the town of welfare".

 Accompanying such a change in residents, the simple-lodging establishments that existed traditionally for day laborers, are instead, increasingly being used as cheap hotels, due to foreigners from many countries coming to Japan for travel.
 Inside of the lodgings, information has come to be written in English, and the movement of owners promoting to foreign customers can be seen.
 Also brand new constructions of simple-lodging establishments are appearing one by one.
 Furthermore, in recent years, the case can be seen where during breaks, young people from inside and outside of Japan traveling to the city or coming for events use these simple-lodging establishments.